In the Social Sciences Division, we explore how and why people behave the way they do.

-As the largest academic division on campus, we are home to over a dozen programs on Hope’s campus: seven departments, five interdisciplinary programs and four programs that serve the larger Holland community.
+As the largest academic division on campus, we are home to over a dozen programs on Hope’s campus: seven departments, four interdisciplinary programs and four programs that serve the larger Holland community.

 Our programs offer interesting and relevant courses, outstanding faculty and staff, and excellent preparation for graduate school or work after college.

 Our full-time faculty are exceptional classroom teachers, academic advisors and award-winners in their own right who emphasize learning by doing and incorporate a global perspective.
 In addition to our full-time staff, we have part-time instructors, coaches and staff members who work diligently on behalf of students in addition to supporting and communicating well with one another.

 Declare a minor in American Ethnic Studies and enhance your understanding of American racial and ethnic diversity.

 Our nationally recognized curriculum integrates theory and practice in interpersonal, small group, organizational, public, and media communication.

 Economics & Business

 We provide a rigorous focus on the foundations of economics and business as well as hands-on opportunities to apply your education.

 Gain the performance skills, knowledge and dispositions needed to teach effectively and to make and implement professional decisions that prepare P–12 students for the world.

 This program is designed for students who plan to pursue a profession in which an international focus will be especially valuable.
 It will prepare you for a life of service and success in a global society.